 Thinking is the first subjective phenomenon that one is aware of, and gives access to a whole world of sensations.
 Thoughts can no longer be considered a consequence of cerebral activity because the brain is, amongst other things, the organ of subjective perception.
 In nature, an organ only develops in relation to an already existing energy, which is then perceived better and better according to the particular needs of the species or the individual.
 Eyes only developed because light existed beforehand.
 Hearing developed in order to perceive certain vibrations, bringing a better understanding of the environment.
 It is the same for all sensory organs.
 It is not because living beings started developing eyes that light suddenly came into existence!
 Thoughts function according to the same physiological processes, and cerebral activity allows the perception of energy that already exists.
 Thoughts are the threshold of the spirit.

 9 - What is the difference between the sciences of the psyche and initiatory techniques?

 The sciences of the psyche are still searching for a solid basis of understanding.
-The word ‟science” can be confusing, as in the eyes of the general public it is too often the synonym of a well established and solid knowledge.
+The word ‟science” can be confusing, as in the eyes of the general public it is too often the synonym for well-established and solid knowledge.
 Scientists know that this is not the case.
 Scientific theories are perpetually evolving, and that is a characteristic of the scientific approach.
 New discoveries are made at a faster rate today than in the past.

-Initiatory techniques are a sum of processes permitting one to obtain phenomena which existence has been known for millennia.
+Initiatic techniques are a sum of processes permitting one to obtain phenomena whose existence has been known for millennia.
 The fact that these phenomena have been observed does not imply that they have been understood and explained, but simply that particular circumstances produce certain experiences.

 10 - Do some mysterious phenomena belong to phosphenic phenomena?